Original work for theatre includes:

-HANSEL & GRETL & HEIDI & GÜNTER (book), a slightly dark, hilariously off-kilter comedy with heart for all ages with music by Will Aronson and lyrics by Daniel Maté.
+Hansel & Gretl & Heidi & Günter (book), a slightly dark, hilariously off-kilter comedy with heart for all ages.
+Music by Will Aronson and lyrics by Daniel Maté.
 Originally commissioned by Chicago Shakespeare Theater, the show was set to open on March 12th, 2020 at The Village Theatre in Issaquah, WA when Washington State shut down... on March 12th, 2020.
 A stage reading directed by Victoria Clark at The Village Theatre's Festival of New Musicals took place in 2018.

-THE GAME OF THE NAME (book, music, lyrics), with original book in Spanish by co-writer Jose Manuel Lopez Velarde received a grant from The Public / Joe's Pub New York Voices where it had a stage reading in 2016, followed by staged readings at La Teatrería in Mexico City.
+The Game of the Name / El Juego del Nombre (book, music, lyrics), with original book in Spanish by co-writer Jose Manuel Lopez Velarde received a grant from The Public / Joe's Pub New York Voices where it had a stage reading in 2016 (as A, B...
+Z), followed by staged readings at La Teatrería in Mexico City.
 World premiere tentatively scheduled in Mexico City in 2022.

 The Houdini Box (book, lyrics), based on the book by Brian Selznick & commissioned by Chicago Children's Theatre.
 Recipient of two NEA development grants.
 World Premiere: Chicago Children's Theatre, 2012.

 The Light and Leonardo da Vinci (book, lyrics), a mix of magical realism and comedy, was developed at NYU in 2008, and in Cagliari, Sardinia.

 Cake! (book, music, lyrics), a one-act musical comedy riot inspired by competitive eating, has been performed across the US, including The Hartt School, NYU, Laurie Beechman Theatre, and more.